jqueryscript/ChatGPT-Resources/README.md

 - [AICommand](https://github.com/keijiro/AICommand) - ChatGPT integration with Unity Editor.
 - [gpt-anywhere](https://github.com/JinayJain/gpt-anywhere) - Use GPT anywhere with just one shortcut.
 Available for Mac, Windows, and Linux.
 - [vim-ai](https://github.com/madox2/vim-ai) - Complete text, generate code and chat with GPT in Vim/Neovim using OpenAI.
-- [filippofinke](https://github.com/filippofinke/WordGPT) - Bring the power of ChatGPT to Microsoft Word
+- [filippofinke](https://github.com/filippofinke/WordGPT) - Bring the power of ChatGPT to Microsoft Word.
+- [CodeGPT.nvim](https://github.com/dpayne/CodeGPT.nvim) - A plugin for neovim that provides commands to interact with ChatGPT.
+- [backseat.nvim](https://github.com/james1236/backseat.nvim) - A neovim plugin that uses GPT to highlight and explain code readability issues.

 ## CLI
 - [Best Tools To Interact With ChatGPT In CLI](https://www.scriptbyai.com/best-chatgpt-cli-tools/) - 10 best and free CLI tools for ChatGPT: streamline your workflow, enhance your conversational AI experience, and unlock new opportunities with these powerful resources.